7 Real-Life Business Continuity Plan Examples You’ll Want to Read

 3) Fire torches office of managed services provider (MSP)

-Here’s an example of business continuity done right:
+Here’s an example of business continuity planning done right:

 In 2013, lightning struck an office building in Mount Pleasant, South Carolina, causing a fire to break out.
 The offices were home to Cantey Technology, an IT company that hosts servers for more than 200 clients.